Eco-warrior hacks

 Unfortunately, not everything is dishwasher friendly, so if you do end up using more water than you wanted while washing up that non-stick pan, make sure to reuse it for something like watering the lawn.

-Eco tip: Switch to eco-friendly washing-up products like Method to keep from polluting your excess water.
+Eco tip: Switch to eco-friendly washing-up products to keep from polluting your excess water.

 3. Forget fast fashion